pravega/pravega/docs/key-features.md

 tail reads and writes.

-Size of a stream is not limited by the storage capacity of a single server, but rather, it is limited only by the storage capacity of your data center or cloud provider.
+Size of a stream is not limited by the storage capacity of a single server, but rather, it is limited only by the storage capacity of your storage cluster or cloud provider.
 As cost of storage decreases, the economic incentive to delete data goes away